About a blocked tear duct

 Treatment for a blocked tear duct

 A blocked tear duct usually gets better by itself, when the membrane inside the tear duct opens up.
 This usually happens by the time your baby turns one year old.

 If the tear duct is still blocked after your child turns one year old, your GP might refer you to a specialist.
-The specialist might recommend a procedure using a fine probe under general anaesthetic to open up the duct.
+The specialist might recommend a procedure to open up the duct.
+This would probably involve using a fine probe while your child is under general anaesthetic.